As old folk would say:

 The children especially enjoyed another amazing activity which was the amazing fish catching.
 They wore the brown costumes of the farmers.
 In the city, all students usually go to school and eat fish on the dishes.
 But today, they have had a hand themselves in catching the fish in such a great way.
 The children were very brave to jump into the mud and to catch fish together.
 At that time, the feeling of seeing the children with their happy faces, bright eyes and excitement can never be described by words.

-After activities, the students were surprised at enjoying tapioca and making lemonade juice.
+After activities, the pupils were surprised at enjoying tapioca and making lemonade juice.
 Sometimes, they were supported teachers, but they could make a glass of lemonade juice for themselves.
 In the results, they were really happy about that experience.
-After that, the students had a traditional food called cassava steamed with coconut milk.
+After that, the pupils had a traditional food called cassava steamed with coconut milk.
 This was the main dish of the farmers because their living standard was not good.
 That was another lesson which is learned about the respect their current life, “sharing is caring” and sympathize with the unconditioned people.
-Students implicitly understood about responsibility at this age which is learning is the best way to prepare for their future.
+Pupils implicitly understood about responsibility at this age which is learning is the best way to prepare for their future.

 Nguyen Thi Kieu Trinh – WASS Teacher